awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
-Deny NotAction with unsupported tag condition key for service: Using the effect Deny with NotAction and the tag condition key {{conditionKeyName}} can be overly permissive because some service actions are not denied by this statement.
+Deny NotAction with unsupported tag condition key for service: Using the effect Deny with NotAction and the tag condition key can be overly permissive because some service actions are not denied by this statement.
 This is because the condition key doesn't apply to some service actions.
 We recommend that you use Action instead of NotAction.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": "Using the effect Deny with NotAction and the tag condition key {{conditionKeyName}} can be overly permissive because some service actions are not denied by this statement.
+"findingDetails": "Using the effect Deny with NotAction and the tag condition key can be overly permissive because some service actions are not denied by this statement.
 This is because the condition key doesn't apply to some service actions.
-We recommend that you use Action instead of NotAction.
+We recommend that you use Action instead of NotAction."
-"
 ```

 **Resolving the security warning**